Effective action and black hole solutions in asymptotically safe quantum gravity: Reconstructing the effective action

 \section{Reconstructing the effective action}

 In this section we discuss the reconstruction of the diffeomorphism-invariant quantum effective action $\Gamma[g_{\mu\nu}]$.
-This is done by first reconstructing the Euclidean effective action from the correlation functions of the graviton, see e.g.~\cite{Denz:2016qks, Fraaije:2022uhg}.
+Because our tool of choice for computing non-perturbative $n$-point correlation functions, the fRG, relies on an ordering of modes in terms of their momenta $p^2>0$ for a successive Wilsonian integrating out of momentum shells, we start by first reconstructing the Euclidean effective action from the correlation functions of the graviton, see e.g.~\cite{Denz:2016qks, Fraaije:2022uhg}.
 To this end, the effective action is expanded in powers of the curvature up to second order, while retaining the full covariant momentum dependence of the respective terms, that is the dependence on the Euclidean Laplace-Beltrami operator.
-Finally, we perform a Wick rotation of the Euclidean effective action.
+Finally, after integrating out all dependencies on the Euclidean cutoff scale, we perform a Wick rotation to obtain the Lorentzian effective action.